Planetary habitability: Geochemistry

 Thus, while there is reason to suspect that the four "life elements" ought to be readily available elsewhere, a habitable system probably also requires a supply of long-term orbiting bodies to seed inner planets.
 Without comets there is a possibility that life as we know it would not exist on Earth.

 Microenvironments and extremophiles

 The Atacama Desert in South America provides an analog to Mars and an ideal environment to study the boundary between sterility and habitability.

 One important qualification to habitability criteria is that only a tiny portion of a planet is required to support life, a so-called Goldilocks Edge or Great Prebiotic Spot.
 Astrobiologists often concern themselves with "micro-environments", noting that "we lack a fundamental understanding of how evolutionary forces, such as mutation, selection, and genetic drift, operate in micro-organisms that act on and respond to changing micro-environments."
 Extremophiles are Earth organisms that live in niche environments under severe conditions generally considered inimical to life.
 Usually (although not always) unicellular, extremophiles include acutely alkaliphilic and acidophilic organisms and others that can survive water temperatures above 100 °C in hydrothermal vents.

+Several complex multicellular life forms (or eukaryotes) have been identified with the potential to survive conditions that might exist outside the conservative habitable zone.
+Geothermal energy sustains ancient circumvent ecosystems, supporting large complex life forms such as Riftia pachyptila.
+Numerous microorganisms have been tested in simulated conditions and in low Earth orbit, including eukaryotes.
+An animal example is the Milnesium tardigradum, which can withstand extreme temperatures well above the boiling point of water and the cold vacuum of outer space.
+A desert moss, Syntrichia caninervis is one of few plants believed capable of surviving on Mars.
+In addition, the lichens Rhizocarpon geographicum and Rusavskia elegans have been found to survive in an environment where the atmospheric pressure is far too low for surface liquid water and where the radiant energy is also much lower than that which most plants require to photosynthesize.
+The fungi Cryomyces antarcticus and Cryomyces minteri are also able to survive and reproduce in Mars-like conditions.